Non-Relativistic Quantum Mechanics in Multidimensional Geometric Frameworks

 Quantum mechanics is one of the most successful theories of the 20th century~\cite{Ballentine2014, CohenTannoudji1991}.
 It is a fundamental theory of physics that describes the behavior of matter and energy at the atomic and subatomic scales.
 It greatly enhanced our understanding of the universe and is the backbone of modern technology, from transistors in computers to lasers in medical devices.
 Quantum mechanics, in both nonrelativistic and relativistic limits, has enabled significant progress in understanding fundamental and applied physics.
-The non-relativistic quantum mechanics (NRQM) is formulated in the Hilbert space $\mathbb{{H}^n}$~\cite{ReedSimon1980, Hall2013}, which is an n-dimensional complex vector space.
-There are several key concepts in quantum mechanics.
-For instance, wave-particle duality involves particles, such as electrons or photons, exhibiting wave-like and particle-like behavior.
-This means that they can behave as if they were spread out in space like waves and also as if they were localized particles with specific positions and momenta.
-Quantization is another concept that states that specific physical quantities, such as energy, momentum, and angular momentum, can only take on discrete quantized values rather than continuous ones.
-For example, the energy levels of the electrons in an atom are quantized.
-Probability and uncertainty: Quantum mechanics is inherently probabilistic.
-It's impossible to precisely predict the outcome of specific measurements, such as the position or momentum of a particle, with complete certainty.
-Instead, we can only calculate the probabilities of different outcomes.
-This leads to the Heisenberg Uncertainty Principle~\cite{Heisenberg1927, Robertson1929, Schrodinger1930}, which states a fundamental limit to the precision with which specific pairs of properties, like position and momentum, can be known simultaneously.
-In quantum mechanics, a mathematical object called a wavefunction describes the state of a system.
-The wave function encodes all the information we can learn about the system, including probabilities of different measurement outcomes.
-The superposition principle states that a quantum system can exist in multiple states simultaneously until it is measured, at which point it collapses into one of those states.
-Schrodinger's formulation of quantum mechanics describes the concepts mentioned above with one equation given below \cite{Schrodinger1926, GriffithsSchroeter2018,vonNeumann1955, Dirac1958}:
+The non-relativistic quantum mechanics (NRQM) is formulated in the Hilbert space $\mathbb{H}^{n}$ ~\cite{ReedSimon1980, Hall2013}, which is an n-dimensional complex vector space.